 Family visit to the island of Ist

 Originally, the posthumously awarded George Cross of Signalman Smith became the property of his mother along with his 5 campaign medals.
 She in turn eventually gave her second son the George Cross and her third son Michael the campaign medals to safeguard.
-Michael was only 3 years old when Kenneth won the George Cross so he never really knew his brother but later stated,
+Michael was only three years old when Kenneth won the George Cross so he never really knew his brother but later stated,

 ‘I had always wanted to know more about the circumstances in which my brother had given his life.
 Then, in 1985 my sister saw an article by the local British Legion in the Lincoln press.
 They were seeking information about my brother on behalf of the Council of Ist (pronounced EAST) who wished to erect a memorial to him.
 As a result we sent them a copy of the citation and a photograph of him.’